vargovargo/professional/vargoTEDx.md

 --------
 How can we truly embrace urbanism as part of being human and what benefits would it offer?

-It would be easy to look at the two and to think urban living is the source of our global environmental problems, but it doesn’t have to be.
+It would be easy to look at city living and global environmental trends and to think urban living is the source of our problems, but it doesn’t have to be.
 I believe that being mindful of our urban nature can actually be the key to helping us solve some of the problems we face.

 ----------